NeoSpark314/godot_oculus_quest_toolkit/README.md

 # Godot Oculus Quest Toolkit <!-- omit in toc -->
-This is an early alpha version of a toolkit for basic VR interactions with the Oculus Quest using the [Godot](https://github.com/godotengine/godot/) game engine in combination with the [Godot Oculus Mobile](https://github.com/GodotVR/godot_oculus_mobile) plugin.
+This is an early alpha version of a toolkit for basic VR interactions with the Oculus Quest using the Godot game engine.
 The toolkit in this repository requires (at the time of writing) a recent version of Godot 3.2 alpha.
+If you have questions or run into problems please open an issue here or contact me at the [official Godot Discord](https://discord.gg/zH7NUgz): @NeoSpark314 or in the #XR channel.

 ## Table of contents <!-- omit in toc -->
 - [Features (so far... early alpha)](#features-so-far-early-alpha)